Home » PowerShell Tips » Useful PowerShell Scripts for Help Desk

 Search-ADAccount -AccountExpired

-Check If Users password expired
+Check if the user password expired

 Search-ADAccount -PasswordExpired

-Check if Users account disabled
+Check if Users account is disabled

 Search-ADAccount -AccountDisabled